high and dry: the dangers of dehydration

-Just like people, animals are about 80% water.
-It is essential in maintaining normal body functions from digestion to energy production to immunity and even ridding the body of wastes and toxins.
-Your pets require an adequate amount of water consumption in order to maintain the appropriate balance with the amount that is being lost through temperature regulation, waste removal, etc. If your pet contributes to this loss with excessive exercise, exposure to a very hot and/or humid environment, or with illness, they may find themselves unable to replenish the fluids lost with fluid intake.
-This can quickly lead to very serious complications and illness.
+Just like people, animals are about 80% water; it is essential in maintaining normal body functions from digestion to energy production to immunity and even ridding the body of wastes and toxins.
+Your pets require an adequate amount of water consumption in order to maintain the appropriate balance with the amount that is being lost through temperature regulation, waste removal, etc. When they lose more water than they take in, they can become dehydrated.

 Dehydration can be caused by a number of factors affecting your pet’s health, or can be triggered by an isolated situation like excessive exercise.
 Here are the most common causes of the condition:

 Make sure if you are exercising with your pet (going for a run, throwing a ball, going for a long walk or hike, etc.) that you take an extra supply of water just for them.
 Be sure to offer this water frequently so that your pet can maintain their internal environment and regulate their temperature.

 If your pet is experiencing multiple episodes of vomiting and/or diarrhea, they are unlikely going to be able to consume enough water to replenish these losses.
 This is a good time to seek veterinary care.